thatrandomguy43/LuaSimple/README.md

 ### CMake
 CMake is used to build the test application, and a CMake file in included in the library directory.
 CMake automatically downloads a CMake-buildable fork of Lua as part of the build process.
 The usabillity of the library with any alternative build systems is not known to me.

+## I am open to questions, just leave an issue on this repository!